-The Book Club Student Volunteer is all about assisting children that love to read (including some who cannot read), love books for the same reasons most people do...ADVENTURE!
+The WHOlistic Book Club Student Volunteer is all about assisting children that love to read (including some who cannot read), love books for the same reasons most people do...ADVENTURE!
 Being transported to different worlds, cultures, etc., where they meet interesting characters and learn about exciting new things.
 Taking that journey with a group of "Like Minded" friends makes it even more delightful and fun.
-The Book Club Volunteer, will provide support to the instructor and answer students questions.
+The WHOlistic Book Club Volunteer, will provide support to the instructor and answer students questions.

-Location: Main or Portland Library- Children Section
+Location: Oldham or Portland Library- Children Activity Section

 Visual Holistic Summer Art Camp Instructors work to implement...